ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

    requirements, in addition to
    acceptance criteria).
-In this way we can provide **traceability** of tests to requirements, and easily determine what is the degree of satisfaction of certain requirements based on test execution data.
+In this way we can provide **traceability** of tests to requirements, and easily determine what is the degree of satisfaction of certain requirements based on test results.